BraveryEdo/Visualizer/README.md

     Open and run tri.pde with Processing @ https://processing.org/.

+	With version 3.0 the minim audio processing library needs to be installed explicitly.

+	go to sketch -> Import Library -> New -> search for minim and install it.

     Run with music on, click on the visualizer to see some different bar effects.

     If it responds slowly on your processor, try lowering the sample_rate/used_in values.